statamic/docs/content/collections/tags/form-create.md

 ## Dynamic Rendering

-Instead of hardcoding individual fields, you may loop through the `fields` array to render fields more dynamically.
+Instead of hardcoding individual fields, you may loop through the `fields` array to render fields in a dynamic fashion.

 ```
 {{ fields }}